Culture of Polynesia: Post 1945

 Tonga was never actually a colony, but a limited protectorate of the United Kingdom.
-Tonga never relinquished internal self-government, but when external foreign affairs were again decided by Tongans without reference to the United Kingdom in 1970, Tonga was said to have rejoined the Comity of Nations.
+Tonga never relinquished internal self-government.
+In 1970 external foreign affairs were again decided by Tongans without reference to the United Kingdom.
+Tonga was then said to have rejoined the Comity of Nations.
 Tonga is the only island group in the South Pacific that was never colonised by a European power.

 The remaining islands are a part of, or under the sovereignty of other countries: